-This butternut squash soup is so simple to make.
+This butternut squash soup is so simple and easy to make.
 I like to cut up a butternut squash myself (because I THINK it’s cheaper?), but to save a ton of time, you can buy the cubes.
 That makes this recipe so easy.

 If you’re doing a Whole30, make sure to find chicken stock and bacon that is Whole30-compliant.
-If you’re not doing a Whole30, you can even do crazy stuff like top the soup with croutons!
+If you’re not doing a Whole30, you can even do crazy stuff like top the butternut squash soup with croutons!
 Or serve with bread!
 Oh the possibilities.

 I wouldn’t necessarily skip the bacon though.
-The butternut squash soup can get pretty sweet, and the saltiness of the bacon helps to balance it out and add a smokiness and saltiness that pairs nicely with the sweet.
+The Whole30 butternut squash soup can get pretty sweet, and the saltiness of the bacon helps to balance it out and add a smokiness and saltiness that pairs nicely with the sweet.

 Hope you enjoy!

 1 medium butternut squash, peeled and seeded (about 2 lbs, or 3 cups diced squash)

 ½ a white or yellow onion, diced

 1 tsp dried herbs de provence